harrysarson/signaloid-aerofoil/README.md

 The reference architecture gives a different answer each time, with the standard deviation of the 6 C0-Reference sample runs about `0.3`.
 Autocorrelation tracking gives uncertainty twice that given without autocorrelation tracking.

+The probability distribution for lift has a triangular shape.

 ## Signloid and libUncertain

 I injected uncertainty into the model by defining the inputs as uniform probability distributions using the function `libUncertainDoubleUniformDist`.